caneduro/esp32-cuboid/README.md

 | SDA | GPIO 19 |
 | SCL | GPIO 20 |

-To disable the buzzer, set `#define ENABLE_BUZZER 0` at the top of the sketch.
+If you don't have or want the buzzer you can disable it setting `#define ENABLE_BUZZER 0` at the top of the sketch.

 ---